Francis Blake Delaval (politician): Personal life

+Marriage

+He married the wealthy (and much older) Lady Nassau Powlett (née Lady Isabella Tufton), daughter of Thomas Tufton, 6th Earl of Thanet and widow of Lord Nassau Powlett, but it was not a happy marriage.
+His wife filed a lawsuit against him because of adultery with an actress, Miss La Roche, for which Isabella unknowingly forked out £1500.

 His London townhouse was 11 Downing Street, now the official home of the Chancellor of the Exchequer.

 He suffered a stroke, and was memorialized by his obituarist as "'the very soul of frolic and amusement (who) overbalanced a few foibles by a thousand amiable qualities".
 He left four illegitimate children but no legitimate ones and was succeeded by his younger brother John Hussey Delaval, later Baron Delaval.

+In popular culture

+A fictionalised version of Delaval appears in Zoe Gilbert's Mischief Acts.
+In a portion of the story set during the early 1700s, Delaval attempts to seduce Ann Catley by dressing as Comus, unaware that Catley is secretly the daughter of the Erl-King (in this story, the same figure as Herne the Hunter).